Key takeaways

 5. Statement of purpose

-The statement of purpose or personal statement allows one to articulate motivations, academic interests, research experience, career goals, and how the program aligns with the aspirations.
-A compelling and well-written statement can showcase passion, clarity of purpose, and ability to contribute to the field.
+The statement of purpose or personal statement allows one to articulate motivations, academic interests, research experience, career goals, and how the program aligns with aspirations.
+A compelling and well-written statement can showcase passion, clarity of purpose, and the ability to contribute to the field.

 6. Additional evaluative measures